estebansolo/python30/docs/05_filter.md

 # Day 05 - Filter

-Another higher order function is **filter**, the function filter allows as its name indicates to filter a sequence and return only the values that fulfill a condition.
+Another higher order function is `filter`, the function filter allows as its name indicates to filter a sequence and return only the values that fulfill a condition.

-Like the Map function, it receives 2 arguments which are
+Like the Map function, it receives 2 arguments which are:

-- A function
+- A function.
-- A sequence that is going to be filtered
+- A sequence that is going to be filtered.

 ## How does it work?

-Each of the elements in the sequence will be delivered to the function, if the function returns **True** the value that is delivered will be kept, otherwise it will be discarded
+Each of the elements in the sequence will be delivered to the function, if the function returns **True** the value that is delivered will be kept, otherwise it will be discarded.

 ```python
 def keep_hello(element):